Lycoming County, Pennsylvania: County "firsts"

 1775: The first public road is built along the West Branch Susquehanna River.
-The road followed Indian trails from Fort Augusta in what is now Sunbury to Bald Eagle Creek near modern-day Lock Haven.
+The road followed the Great Shamokin Path from Fort Augusta in what is now Sunbury to Bald Eagle Creek near modern-day Lock Haven.

 1786: The first church built in the county was Lycoming Presbyterian church in what was known as Jaysburg and is now the Newberry section of Williamsport.

 1792: The first sawmill was built on Lycoming Creek by Roland Hall.

 1795: The first elections for Lycoming County government are held soon after the county was formed from Northumberland County.
 The elected officers were Samuel Stewart, county sheriff and the first county commissioners were John Hanna, Thomas Forster and James Crawford.
 Andrew Gregg was elected to represent Lycoming County in the United States Congress, William Hepburn was voted to the Pennsylvania State Senate and Flavel Roan, Hugh White and Robert Martin served as representatives in the Pennsylvania General Assembly.

 1823: The county government funded the construction of the first bridges over Loyalsock and Lycoming Creeks.

 1839: The first railroad is built.
 It connected Williamsport with Ralston in northern Lycoming County.
 The railroad followed Lycoming Creek.